 - Driver fatigue.
 Truck drivers typically spend several hours driving each day.
 The rush to complete deliveries on time sometimes encourages drivers to operate their vehicles longer than they reasonably should without rest.
 Falling asleep at the wheel is incredibly dangerous, and driving while significantly fatigued can be almost as hazardous as driving under the influence.

 - Driving under the influence.
 Unfortunately, some truck drivers cope with their jobs’ stresses by consuming alcohol and other illicit drugs before driving.
 These substances can significantly reduce reaction time and situational awareness.
-A truck driver who causes an accident because of driving under the influence will likely face criminal penalties in addition to civil liability for victims’ damages and may be unable to hold a commercial driver’s license in the future.
+A truck driver who causes an accident because of driving under the influence, whether illicit or over-the-counter drugs, will likely face criminal penalties in addition to civil liability for victims’ damages and may be unable to hold a commercial driver’s license in the future.

 - Distracted driving is incredibly dangerous for any driver, but a distracted truck driver can inflict catastrophic damage if they cause an accident.
 Truck drivers must abide by industry regulations and ensure they do not become distracted on the road.